mmereles/docker-node/readme.md

 ## Get Started with AWS CodeBuild

-the most importants steps for build a docker image in Codebuild are the Role that work as a account, the GitHub repositoy with the key and the environment variables
+the most importants steps for build a docker image in Codebuild are the Role that work as a account, the GitHub repositoy with the key, set as Priviledge the OS that build the image and the environment variables

-- Source Section (Gitbuh)
+- Source Section (Github)
   - add the key and then add the Github repository
 - Generate the role with a custom name
 - Add the environment variables, for this demo i put as plaintext you can use AWS Secret Manager